Overview

 Professor Anne Boddington, IAFOR, Japan (IAB Chair)

-Dr Joseph Haldane, IAFOR & Osaka University, Japan, & University College London, United Kingdom
+Dr Joseph Haldane, IAFOR & The University of Osaka, Japan, & University College London, United Kingdom

-Professor Jun Arima, IAFOR & University of Tokyo, Japan
+Professor Jun Arima, IAFOR & The University of Tokyo, Japan

-Professor Virgil Hawkins, IAFOR Research Centre & Osaka University, Japan
+Professor Virgil Hawkins, IAFOR Research Centre & The University of Osaka, Japan

 Mr Lowell Sheppard, IAFOR & Never Too Late Academy, Japan